reaskearth/api/README.md

 Not that the above list has been shortened.

-### GateEP
+### GateEvents

-`v1/hindcyc/gateep` returns agency recorded TC surface windspeeds crossing/entering a gate.
-The gate can be a line a quadrilateral or a circle.
-The values returned are 1-minute averaged.
+`v1/metryc/gateevents` returns agency recorded TC surface windspeeds crossing/entering a gate.
+The values returned are 1-minute averaged and the underlying dataset used is IBTrACS (https://www.ncei.noaa.gov/products/international-best-track-archive).
+You can think of this endpoint as an alternative way to query the IBTrACS database and it is useful for comparing the Reask products with observed TC risk.

 ## Contact